usuaero/AirfoilDatabase/docs/source/installation.md

 ### Getting Python

-If you do nothave Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
+If you do not have Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).

+### Xfoil

+The core of AirfoilDatabase is a code called Xfoil, written by MIT.
+The Xfoil executable can be downloaded for Windows at [http://web.mit.edu/drela/Public/web/xfoil/](http://web.mit.edu/drela/Public/web/xfoil/).
+For Unix systems, compiling from the Fortran source code is required.
+Step by step instructions on how to do this can be found at [Xfoil Installation](xfoil_installation).

 ## Getting the Source Code